volume-em/empanada-napari-docs/docs/tutorials/finetune_tutorial.rst

 scrolls through the flipbooks.
 Make sure all annotations are made on slice "2" of the top slider (bottom right panel).

 See the next section for how to annotate flipbooks.
-Once all images have been annotated, select the appropriate flipbook image and corresponding labels layer then click the "Save flipbooks" button (middle right panel).
+Once all images have been annotated, select the appropriate flipbook image and corresponding labels layer then click the "Save patches" button (top right panel).

 .. note::